DworkinLab/Bio720/R_exercises/R_ClassExercise_1_InClass.md

 Question 2.
 Is R a low-level or high level programming language?
 What is the difference?

-R is considered a high-level language.
-It's syntax is portable across operating systems (i.e. platform independent), and is far from machine code.

 Question 3.
 Is R a compiled or interpreted language?
 What is the difference?
-R is an interpreted language.
-This means the code does not (generally) write an independent running program that is converted to machine code, but the R code you submit goes through a piece of software (an intepreter) to "run" the R code.
-In this way, R is no different than all of the other UNIX tools you have used (like grep, sed, awk, sort, cut).

 Question 4.
 R is often described as "slow" or "inefficient".
 Why?
 Why would a language with these attributes be so popular?
 In other words, what were the major goals for the `R` programming language.
-- R was designed with interactive data analysis in mind, not speed.
-- Main factors include stability of use, consistency of use (maintains most backwards compatability).
-- Also it is natively vectorized, which bothers some computer programmers when they start.

 Question 5.
 What computer programming languages is R primarily built in?
 Why is it not all in `R`
-- R, C and fortran.
-Only about 20% of the lines of code are written in R.
-- R code is not fast.
-But using R syntax to call `C` or `fortran` code, which is fast is great.
-So many of the functions you are calling in `R` are actually written in other languages (including the R language interpreter).

 Question 6.
 Hadley Wickham (the author of many R packages and the R super guru) points out that R is slow in part because of the R language *definition* (such as it is) and in part because of the most commonly used *implementation* `gnu-R`.
 In very simple terms or analogy descrive what is meant by the *implementation* of a computer language as compared to the *definition*?

-- Definition describes the architecture of a language, like its syntax, i.e. `x <- 5`  or `x = 5`, or the types of objects or attributes (and many other things).
-The implementation describes how syntax, attributes of objects are actually used.
-If I define a bike as an unmotorized vehicle with two wheels, you could probably implement many different objects that fits this definition but work very differently (pedals VS a sail, or two wheels next to each other with the seat in between, instead of one in the front and one in the back).
-How good each of these bikes work (in terms of speed, stability of the rider etc..) depends on both the definition, and the actual bike we built (implemented).

  ** Now you are a computer wizard **  Woot Woot!